matthew-gries/ConvoDrill/README.md

   * One such example includes having a word list where parts of an answer can be subsituted for a word in the list
  * Ability to see other people's public conversations + other "social media" aspects (friends lists, etc.)
  * More language support (largely depends on the polyfill)
+ * A proper index page rather than a redirect

+You can access ConvoDrill [here](https://www.convodrill.com).